Camouflage (band): History

 In 1983, Heiko Maile, Marcus Meyn, Oliver Kreyssig, and Martin Kähling, four friends from Bietigheim-Bissingen, Germany, formed the band Licensed Technology.
 It was short-lived, as Kähling left in 1984.
-Soon after, the remaining three members renamed themselves "Camouflage", inspired by a Yellow Magic Orchestra song of the same name.
+Soon after, the remaining three members renamed themselves "Camouflage", inspired by a Yellow Magic Orchestra (YMO) song of the same name.
 The three young musicians set up their first studio in the basement of Heiko's parents' house, calling it "Boy's Factory".
 Their first live gigs at local music clubs soon followed.
+The band's formative musical influences included YMO, Orchestral Manoeuvres in the Dark, Ultravox and Deutsch Amerikanische Freundschaft.

 In 1985, Camouflage recorded two demo tapes at their studio, and the following year, the group won a local radio music contest, after a friend of theirs handed one of the demos in.
 A small Frankfurt music label, Westside, showed interest in taking Camouflage on.
 There, the song "The Great Commandment" was recorded to be presented to bigger music companies.
 After considering offers from several record companies, Camouflage decided to sign a contract with Metronome.